People communicating

 Every post is an ad or an attempted sale.
 And multiple posts of this kind on the same day, every day.

 Selling is part of what we all do.
 We have to sell.
-Whether it is an idea, our brand, a product or service, advice, raising money or influencing behavior.
+Whether it is an idea, our brand, a product or service, advice, raising money or influencing behaviour.
 We sell all day, every day.
 Like it or not.
 There is no business or charity that exists today, that does not sell.

-With all of that said, not everyone is in the market to buy or change their behavior at a specific point in time.
+With all of that said, not everyone is in the market to buy or change their behaviour at a specific point in time.
 In a perfect market where everyone is looking to buy what we are selling, a Relentless Selling strategy would be the ultimate strategy to follow.
 Alas, most people run from people trying to sell them something all the time and that they don’t need or want.

 We must be careful not to use LinkedIn like the classifieds in our local newspaper.